-A Virtual Workshop Reading of ten original monologues from the perspectives of women involved (or rumored to be involved) with President John F. Kennedy.
-Full production will be coming to the Darkhorse Theatre in 2022, along with a companion piece that explores these women's stories through dance.
+of ten original monologues from the perspectives of women involved (or rumored to be involved) with President John F. Kennedy.
+Full production will be presented at the Darkhorse Theatre in 2022, along with a companion piece that explores these stories through dance.
 Watch our workshop reading for FREE (donations appreciated) for a limited time.
-If you are interested in hosting a virtual event of this reading in classrooms, clubs, etc. or for advertising/corporate sponsorship opportunities for our full production, email Molly Breen at firstname.lastname@example.org.
+Visit TPS Talks for info on presentations in classroom and other settings.
+For advertising/corporate sponsorship opportunities for our full production, email Molly Breen at email@example.com.

 Want more workshops?
 To stream all six plays from our 2020 Virtual Reading Festival, visit HERE.